mainedmr/Trawl_Survey_Portal/about.md

 ### Technicalities

-* At present, catch at length indices for Northern shrimp are incomplete.
+* At present, catch at length indices by sex for Northern shrimp are incomplete.
+* In the spring of 2022 we had a delay in the first two regions of the survey.
+Regions 3, 4, and 5 were completed around the same time as previous years.
+Regions 1 and 2 were delayed by about four weeks (they were completed after the original end date of the survey).
+We do not recommend using the whole time series for average temperature as it is displayed here.
+Please contact [Rebecca Peters](https://www.maine.gov/dmr/about/employees.html) if you have any questions.

 #### Bug Reports